 Yellow fever is a viral disease that has caused large epidemics in Africa and the Americas.
 It can be recognized from historic texts stretching back 400 years.
-The "yellow" in the name is explained by the jaundice that affects some patients.
-The disease is caused by the Yellow fever virus, which belongs to the Flavivirus group.
-In Africa there are two distinct genetic types (called topotypes) associated with East and West Africa.
-South America has two different types, but since 1974 only one has been identified as the cause of disease outbreaks.
+The "yellow" in the name is explained by the jaundice that affects some patients (Figure 3.1.9).
+The disease is caused by the Yellow their symptoms disappear.